carlosperate/arm-none-eabi-gcc-py-package/README.md

   pip/[pipx](https://pipx.pypa.io)/[uv](https://docs.astral.sh/uv/concepts/tools/),
   without relying on the tool version being available in the OS package manager
-    - It can sometimes be challenging to get an older versions of a tool in a recent OS release, or a newer version in old OS release
+    - It can sometimes be challenging to get an older versions of a tool in a recent OS release, or a newer version in an old OS release
-- Leverage Python virtual environments to manage different toolchain versions per project on the same system
+- You can leverage Python virtual environments to manage different toolchain versions per project on the same system
 - Simplify cross-platform toolchain installation by using the same package manager across all platforms
     - This is also useful for CI pipelines, including matrix jobs testing